Funding Information - Eligibility

 EUI Associate Member States

 Ph.D.
-Candidates funded by the EUI Associate Member States receive a monthly scholarship/stipend and do not pay the programme's tuition fees: Norway and Switzerland
+Candidates funded by the EUI Associate Member States receive a monthly scholarship/stipend and do not pay the programme's tuition fees, which are covered by the national authorities: Norway and Switzerland.

 Italian Ministry of Foreign Affairs and International Cooperation "Grants for Foreigners" Programme

-The Italian Ministry of Foreign Affairs and International Cooperation awards grants to candidates from the following states: Albania, Bosnia and Herzegovina, People's Republic of China (PRC), Montenegro, North Macedonia, Kosovo, Russian Federation, Serbia, Turkey, United States of America (USA).
-The programme's tuition fees are also covered
+The Italian Ministry of Foreign Affairs and International Cooperation awards grants to candidates from the following states: Albania, Bosnia and Herzegovina, People's Republic of China (PRC), Montenegro, North Macedonia, Kosovo, Russian Federation, Serbia, Turkey, Ukraine, United States of America (USA).
+The programme's tuition fees are also covered.

 EU Member States not adhering to the EUI